hashicorp/terraform-provider-aws/website/docs/d/organizations_organizational_unit_descendant_accounts.html.markdown

     * `arn` - The Amazon Resource Name (ARN) of the account.
     * `email` - The email address associated with the AWS account.
     * `id` - The unique identifier (ID) of the account.
-    * `joined_method` - The method by which the account joined the organization.
-    * `joined_timestamp` - The date the account became a part of the organization.
     * `name` - The friendly name of the account.
     * `status` - The status of the account in the organization.
 * `id` - Parent identifier of the organizational units.